pipeforce/pipeforce.github.io/docs/guides/microservices/020_messaging.md

 Otherwise follow the documentation on the [official RabbitMQ websites](https://www.rabbitmq.com/documentation.html).

+If you're interested in how to send and receive messages using pipelines, go [here](../messaging).

 ## How to connect a microservice with messaging?

 In case you have deployed your microservice using the command `service.start`, then these environment variables will be